Contact us

 4. Arrange for Representation

-If you have a lawyer, discuss your case in detail with them well before the mediation session.
-Your lawyer can help you prepare for the session and provide legal advice during the session if needed.
-You may also have your lawyer help you prepare your mediation brief, which is a summary of your position, as many mediators ask for briefing ahead of your mediation session.
-If you do not have a lawyer, consider hiring one or finding a free or low-cost legal services provider.
+If you have a mediator, discuss your case in detail with them well before the mediation session.
+Your mediator can help you prepare for the session and provide legal advice during the session if needed.
+You may also have your mediator help you prepare your mediation brief, which is a summary of your position, as many mediators ask for briefing ahead of your mediation session.
+If you do not have a mediator, consider hiring one or finding a free or low-cost legal services provider.

 5. Consider Goals for Your Mediation